-- Employees may ask that their company reimburse the cost of their device and wireless contract.
+- Employees may ask that their business reimburse the cost of their device and wireless contract.
 Depending on your BYOD policy and the wireless contracts of each staff member, this could result in higher expenses.
 It can also make additional work for your accounting staff, ultimately adding to overall business costs.

 - If your business provides the wireless service contract for your staff but doesn't provide the devices, you could see costs rise.
 Bulk smartphone purchases for employees may come with a heavily discounted service contract, but if you don't need to bulk buy, your business may end up paying more each month for wireless service.

 - When employees use their own devices, IT personnel have to input and manage business information, employee identification details and other business data into each device individually, adding to work hours and business costs.

 - Different employees may have different device brands and operating systems (iPhone®, Android™, etc.), so your programs must be versatile across multiple platforms.

 - One of the biggest potential costs is a compromise to security.
 It's more difficult to keep your business information private when it's accessible on employees' personal devices or through an app.

 Is BYOD Worth It for a Small or Middle Market Business?